Employer Insights

 All employers in New York need to have a sexual harassment policy.
 This policy should be in New York employee handbooks and should be provided along with sexual harassment employee notices.

-While New York has a model policy for employers to adopt, employers can create their own policy so long as they meet certain requirements.
+While New York has a model policy for employers to adopt, employers can create a unique policy so long as they meet certain requirements.

 Sexual Harassment Prevention Training

-Under the New York State sexual harassment law, employers are required to have their staff complete New York State Workplace sexual harassment prevention training annually, regardless of an employee's employment classification.
+Under the New York State sexual harassment law, employers are required to have the staff complete New York State Workplace sexual harassment prevention training annually, regardless of an employee's employment classification.

-Employers seeking assistance with ensuring that the proper training is being administered within their organization, or employers looking for training programs and resources, should consider contacting a New York HR company for help.
+Employers seeking assistance with ensuring that the proper training is being administered within the organization, or employers looking for training programs and resources, should consider contacting a New York HR company for help.

-Any new hires must also complete the training within 30 days of their start date, even if the rest of the organization has already completed the training for the year.
+Any new hires must also complete the training within 30 days of his or her start date, even if the rest of the organization has already completed the training for the year.

 How to File a Complaint in New York for Sexual Harassment